celestiaorg/docs/docs/nodes/itn-deploy-bridge.md

 ## Directions

-1. Setup Your Celestia Bridge Node
+1. Setup Your Celestia bridge node
-2. How to find your bridge Node ID is found [here](../../developers/node-tutorial/#get-your-node-id)
+2. How to find your bridge node ID is found [here](../../developers/node-tutorial/#get-your-node-id)
 3. Make sure that the wallet address the node uses is funded
 4. The keys directory under `.celestia-bridge-blockspacerace-0/keys`